Landlord Responsibilities and Advice13-12-2016 | Landlord News

 Don’t just go with the first gas or electrical safety engineer you find online!
 Shop around and compare prices, because every company differs.

-You must ensure at the very least that in the event of a fire, tenants are able to safely escape.
+You must ensure at the very least that in the event of a fire, tenants are able to escape safely.

 Fire risk assessments should be carried out for each property you own, prior to renting these out.